huangchv/fun_with_pubmed/README.md

 - The respect of your colleagues?
 - The attention of the cute post doc in the neighbouring lab
 - The Nobel prize?

 Let's find out if we can answer that first question.
 I don't think I can help you with the others.

-Here, I will present a tongue-in-cheek analysis of citations based on textmining data from PubMed.
+Here, I will present a tongue-in-cheek analysis of citations based on text mining data from PubMed.

-## Disclaimer:
+##### Disclaimer:
-The results and analysis I present here is purely for fun.
-Take everything I say and all conclusions drawn with a grain of salt.
-Please don't use these results to steer the research direction of your lab.